 - Inform the local school official that at the end of the Duke TIP course, students receive a syllabus and end-of-program evaluation.

-- Students enrolled in Algebra I or Algebra II will take an Instructor-created final exam.
-A copy of the scored exam will be provided.
+- Students enrolled in Algebra I or Algebra II will take a final exam.
+A copy of the exam is available upon request at the end of the summer.

 School officials will use the information provided to decide whether to grant course placement or credit.
 We are happy to assist in this process.